 SEE: TechRepublic Premium editorial calendar: IT policies, checklists, toolkits, and research for download (TechRepublic Premium)

-The positive and negative aspects of remote working have been discussed in relatively equal measure over the course of 2020, but after so many months of working from home,.
+The positive and negative aspects of remote working have been discussed in relatively equal measure over the course of 2020, but after so many months of working from home, the strain is starting to show.

-Studies show that people oftenwith commutes being replaced by meetings and calls and the expectation that employees are available at all times, making it harder to switch off at the end of the day.
-This, combined with the lack of social interactions and teamworking that made office life more rewarding, has led to a sharp increase in workers reporting in 2020.
+Studies show that people often work more hours while working from home, with commutes being replaced by meetings and calls and the expectation that employees are available at all times, making it harder to switch off at the end of the day.
+This, combined with the lack of social interactions and teamworking that made office life more rewarding, has led to a sharp increase in workers reporting depression, burnout and other mental health issues in 2020.

 While the UK and EU countries currently operate under the Working Time Directive, which sets out certain rights around working hours and rest periods for employees, there currently is no definition of the right to disconnect from the digital aspects of work, or how workers can enforce it.